ARMmbed/mbed-os-5-docs/docs/advanced/build_script.md

 ...
 ```

-## CppCheck analysis
+## Cppcheck analysis
 [Cppcheck](http://cppcheck.sourceforge.net/) is a static analysis tool for C/C++ code.
 Unlike C/C++ compilers and many other analysis tools, it does not detect syntax errors in the code.
 Cppcheck primarily detects the types of bugs that the compilers normally do not detect.
 The goal is to detect only real errors in the code (in other words, have zero false positives).

 Prerequisites:
-* Please install `CppCheck` on your system before you use it with build scripts.
+* Please install `Cppcheck` on your system before you use it with build scripts.
 * You should also add Cppcheck to your system path.

 The `build.py` script supports switching between compilation, building and static code analysis testing.
-You can use switch `--cppcheck` to perform CppCheck static code analysis.
+You can use switch `--cppcheck` to perform Cppcheck static code analysis.

 * When you are using --cppcheck switch, all macros, toolchain dependencies and so on are preserved, so you are sure you are checking exactly the same code you would compile for your application.